ymmah/ledgerrecogniser/README.md

 * ```include``` contains class definitions and functions
 * ```readmeimages``` contains the images used in the README.md file
 * ```src``` contains the general implementation files and neural network folder

-## 3. Publications

-The recognition tool was used as the basis for Bank of England Working Paper No. 691, [The Bank of England as lender of last resort: new historical evidence from daily transactional data](https://www.bankofengland.co.uk/working-paper/2017/the-bank-of-england-as-lender-of-last-resort-new-historical-evidence-from-daily-transactional-data).
-The data read from ledgers can be found [here](https://www.bankofengland.co.uk/-/media/boe/files/research/the-bank-of-england-as-lender-of-last-resort-historical-dataset.xlsb?la=en&hash=5BC1800E6C6188AABEB79C8AEF6D5DFC5688B3B1).
-This anaylsis featured as a [Bank Underground post.](https://bankunderground.co.uk/2017/12/11/looking-inside-the-ledgers-the-bank-of-england-as-a-lender-of-last-resort/)

 ## 4. Neural Network Recognition Tool: